 It is here that we must focus our attention.
 We have the ability to accept the events for what they are to rail against them and wallow in anger or self-pity.

-Getting your hopes, becoming depressed about what may happen only lead you to become anxious and depressed.
+Getting your hopes up and becoming depressed about what may happen only lead you to become anxious and depressed.

 It’s better to accept that the future is undecided.
 Anything can, and will, happen.
 Doing your best in the present is all that you can ever do.